anuraag-k/FunctionalTestAction/README.md

         name: HCL OneTest UI
         steps:
          - name: Execute Test
-           uses: anuraag-k/FunctionalTestAction@main
+           uses: HCL-TECH-SOFTWARE/onetest-ui-action@main
            with:
-            projectDirectory:
+            projectDirectory:  <C:\Data\MyProject>
-            scriptName:
+            scriptName: <MyScript>
-            iterationCount:
-            logFormat:
-            userArguments:

 ```

+3. Update the parameterized items to refer to your project and tests (see parameter details below).
+4. If you have more than one runner configured, then use its label as the argument for **runs-on**.
-5. Push it into the main branch
+5. Push your updated yml file to the repository.
-6. To configure agent:
-    1. Go to settings (Repo).
-    2. Select action -> runner.
-    3. Click Create self-hosted runner, follow the download and configure instruction

-7. Go to the Actions section in the repository and select the workflow.
+6. Go to the Actions section in the repository and select the workflow.
-8. Click the Run workflow dropdown and the list of input text boxes are displayed.
+7. Click the Run workflow dropdown and the list of input boxes get displayed.
-9. After entering the input values click on run workflow button

-## Inputs
+As an alternative to having all of the test projects pre-configured on the runner machine, users could leverage other actions within the workflow to pull down the latest copies.

-### `projectDirectory`
+### Required Parameters

-**Required** Fully qualified path to the HCL OneTest UI project directory.
+- **projectDirectory** Fully qualified path to the HCL OneTest UI project directory.

-### `scriptName`

-**Required** Name of the script to be executed without the extension.
+- **scriptName** Name of the script to be executed without the extension.
 For eg., Script1 or TestFolder.Script1 in case Script1 is in a folder named TestFolder.

-### `iterationCount`
+### Optional Parameters
-**Optional** Number of dataset iterations to be run.
+- **iterationCount** Number of dataset iterations to be run.

-### `logFormat`

-**Optional** Format of script execution logs.
+- **logFormat** Format of script execution logs.
 Choose from Default, none, json, xml, html, text, and TPTP.

-### `userArguments`

-**Optional** Additional playback arguments, if any.
+- **userArguments** Additional playback arguments, if any.
 If there are multiple arguments, you must enclose each argument within double quotes and separate the arguments by providing a space between them.

+## Troubleshooting
+- **No runner available:** Check that the runner still exists in GitHub, if the local agent has not connected to GitHub for a period of 14 days then it will be automatically removed.